Largest Inscribed Rectangles in Geometric Convex Sets: Abstract

 \section{Abstract}

-This paper considers the problem of finding maximum volume (axis-aligned) inscribed parallelotopes and boxes in a compact convex set, defined by a finite number of convex inequalities, and presents an optimization approach for solving them.
-Several optimization models are developed that can be easily generalized to find other inscribed geometric shapes such as triangles, rhombi, and tetrahedrons.
+This paper considers the problem of finding maximum volume (axis-aligned) inscribed boxes in a compact convex set, defined by a finite number of convex inequalities, and presents optimization and geometric approaches for solving them.
+Several optimization models are developed that can be easily generalized to find other inscribed geometric shapes such as triangles, rhombi, and squares.
 To find the largest axis-aligned inscribed rectangles in the higher dimensions, an interior-point method algorithm is presented and analyzed.
-Finally, a parametrized optimization approach is developed to find the largest (axis-aligned) inscribed rectangles in two-dimensional space.
+For 2-dimensional space, a parametrized optimization approach is developed to find the largest (axis-aligned) inscribed rectangles in convex sets.
+The optimization approach provides a uniform framework for solving a wide variety of relevant problems.
+Finally, two computational geometric $(1-\varepsilon)$--approximation algorithms with sub-linear running times are presented that improve the previous results.